Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After the development stage, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * Performed multiple tests where i checked the 4 buttons available.
+    * Performed multiple tests where I checked the 4 buttons available.
 * :clipboard: RESULT:
     * All buttons behaved and worked as expected.